suspect-devices/digithink/docs/legacy/serverdocs/InitialImpressions.md

+#Overview

-# You may say to yourself "Well, How did I get here?"
+You may say to yourself "Well, How did I get here?"
 _(first attempts at setting things up)_

 This is my collection of notes on how the servers we own and operate were set up.